josh-collinsworth/joco-sveltekit/src/lib/content/posts/great-transitions.md

 Some sources even go so far as to recommend applying `will-change` prior to an animation or transition, and then removing it afterwards.

 So here, again, the best advice is: test thoroughly.

+### Hardware acceleration caveats

+The last couple of sections covered performance optimization via hardware acceleration (with and without `will-change`).
+There are a couple of rules to be aware of in this area, however:

+- You can't mix properties that can be hardware accelerated with those that can't and expect a performant result.

+	For example, if a transition animates both `transform` (perfectly fine for hardware acceleration) and `width` (not fine; causes reflow), then we can't expect that transition to be as fluid as if we _only_ animated `transform`.
+Changing properties that cause layout changes will throw a wrench in the whole works.
+(You _may_ be able to get around this with `will-change` in some situations, but results will probably vary from browser to browser, and will also depend on the properties in question.)

+- Just because animation _can_ be hardware-accelerated doesn't mean it _will_ be.
+The browser makes the final call.

+	One potential reason the browser may opt _not_ to use the GPU: while it's much faster than the default hardware, it also takes more power.
+So if the device is low on power, or in battery-saving mode, the browser may choose battery over graphical performance.

 ## Wrapup